isaacchua0309/tp/docs/UserGuide.md

 > - More than 1 sport can be included in the search by adding s/SPORT_NAME

 > 💡 **Pro Tip**:
-> * Use this feature to find the optimal meeting spot for your sports group!
+> * Use this feature to find the optimal meeting spot for your sports game!
 > * If you run edit, delete, addsport, deletesport commands immediately after this command, these commands will apply to the contact listed at the index as shown by the findsport command.
 Use this to manage your contacts without having to search for them manually!

 ---

 #### Game Management

-#### Creating Games
+#### Adding Games

-Organize your sports buddies into groups for different activities or events.
+Organize your sports buddies into games for different activities or events.

 **Format**:
 ```